aydreeyun/data-structures-and-algorithms/algorithms/sorting/README.md

 ```

 ## Merge Sort
-The idea behind merge sort is to split the array recursively into two arrays, left and right, until each element is it's own separate array.
+Merge sort is one of the most efficient sorting algorithms.
+In the merge sort algorithm, the array is split in half recursively creating two arrays, left and right, until each element is it's own separate array.
+Once all the elements are completely split, we can start merging the left and right arrays by comparing the first element in each array and merging them in ascending order.

+While merge sort has a very efficient time complexity, it has a less efficient space complexity.
+This means that merge sort should only be used if memory is not an issue and you are sorting a large number of elements.

 ![](./images/merge_sort.gif)